chrishannah/Bulba/README.md

 title: Example post
 slug: example
 date: 2010-09-15 14:40:45
+excerpt: Just an example blog post.
 ---

 Content
 ```

+The `excerpt` is optional.

+### Output directory

-These will be exported to the base of the `out` directory as `.html` files.
-Assets are also organised by their types.
+- Posts will be exported to the base of the `out` directory as `.html` files.
+- Assets will be exported into the assets directory, inside subdirectories noting their type.
+- An archive page will be generated with contains a list of all blog posts.

 Example: